Clarity and Obscurity: Eliot's Masks

 This essay will explore this aspect of Eliot’s poetry, first by a detailed analysis of his theories on poetry as detailed in his copious essays, and second by an analysis of how these poetics are manifested in the construction of The Waste Land.

 But the purpose of this essay is not to tear down a revered figure.
 There is already too much of that these days.
-Rather, it is to pierce beyond the mask of individual images and impressions that Eliot constructed, and gaze into the void at the heart of his work.
+Rather, it is to pierce beyond the mask of individual images and impressions that Eliot constructed.
 Knowing the truth of Eliot’s poetry and understanding it for what it is, we should neither deride nor dismiss him.
 Rather, we can learn from his example and more honestly approach his work, twentieth-century poetry, and poetry more generally, and determine what purposes poetry should serve and what ideals it should hold.

 Eliot’s biography is of limited use in analyzing Eliot’s poetry.
 Eliot took great pains to keep his private life out of his work and even left instructions that a biography should not be written about him.
 (Spender, p.
 15.)
 It would be wrong to read too much of Eliot’s personal life into his poetry when he consciously kept the two separate.